odk-x/docs/odkx-src/docs-style-guide.rst

 .. code-block:: rst

-  When using Collect, first the enumerator opens the app on their device.
+  When using Survey, first the enumerator opens the app on their device.
 Then they complete the survey.

 .. rubric:: Better

 .. code-block:: rst

-  To use Collect:
+  To use Survey:

   - open the app
   - complete the survey